How to Make the Prettiest DIY Yarn Christmas Trees

 I think this is a great project for your holiday decor.
 It’s easy, inexpensive, and very pretty.
 I love projects that I can do while watching a movie or TV show.

-I hope you love the easy, pretty and fun DIY yarn Christmas tree project.
+I hope you love this easy, pretty and fun DIY yarn Christmas tree project.
 This is a great craft for the holidays.
-I love the look of the trees.

 I bet you’ll want to PIN this DIY yarn Christmas tree project.